eric8607242/OSNASLib/README.md

 # OSNASLib
+The is the repo for the paper ["OSNASLib: One-Shot NAS Library"](https://neural-architecture-ppf.github.io/papers/00010.pdf), which is accepted to ICCV workshop on Neural Architectures: Past, Present and Future for extend abstract paper.

 ## Introduction
 OSNASLib is a general one-shot NAS framework empowering uses to incorporate one-shot NAS methods into various tasks (e.g. face recongition) easily.
 OSNASLib consists of six major components: criterion, dataflow, training agent, search space, search strategy, and training strategy.